YASWANTH5048/Soil-Farming-Agent/README.md

 # Soil Farming Agent

 ## Project Description
-The Soil Farming Agent is an application designed to help users understand which crops grow best in different types of soils.
-The application provides detailed information on various soil types and allows users to view and manage crop and seed distributor details.
+The Soil Farming Agent project is an web-based platform designed to help users understand which crops grow best in different types of soils.
+The project provides detailed information on various soil types and allows users to view and manage crop and seed distributor details.

 ## Installation Instructions
 1. Clone the repository: